Dreaming381/Latios-Framework-Documentation/Core/Super Systems.md

 injection workflow.
 When doing so, simply do not call `GetOrCreateAndAdd***System<T>()`.

+### ShouldUpdateSystem() vs IRateManager

+These are separate tools with separate intended purposes which can be used in conjunction. `ShouldUpdateSystem()` is designed for turning off systems that are not needed for a given scene or game mode or other context, whereas `IRateManager` is designed for customizing the frequency the group of systems update.
+For this reason, `ShouldUpdateSystem()` will affect the Enabled property of itself and it and child systems will have `OnStartRunning()` and `OnStopRunning()` called when the return value of `ShouldUpdateSystem()` differs from its previous call. `IRateManager` will not do these things.

+If you override `ShouldUpdateSystem()`, you must return an explicit `true` or `false` value.
+Do not conditionally return the value provided by the base `SuperSystem` type as this will simply return the value of the previous call to `ShouldUpdateSystem()`.

 ## Root Super Systems

 Unlike regular `SuperSystem`s, `RootSuperSystem`s are designed to be injected